AaronL1011/The_Lady_Fern/README.md

 ### Purpose
 > R11 - Purpose

-This Rails web application is being developed for a local florist in order to boost their sales during the COVID-19 isolation period and beyond.
-With the strict social distancing rules set in place, this business owner is finding it difficult to continue regular operations as local markets and gatherings are no longer allowed to take place.
+COVID-19 has made it increasingly difficult for small businesses to survive.
+Having an online presence and the ability to handle e-commerce is a very effective way to keep your operations running as usual.
+This e-commerce marketplace is being created for local florists to buy and sell their items with the added safety of effective social distancing.

 ### Functionality and Features
 > R11 - Functionality / Features